Skip to main content

 Automated document and notification flows

-Order confirmations, dispatch and tracking notices, backorder notes, tax invoices and internal handoffs generate and send themselves off BigCommerce events.
-The right customer or team member gets the right message at the right moment without someone remembering to do it.
+Order confirmations, dispatch and tracking notices, backorder notes, tax invoices and internal pick lists generate off BigCommerce order and shipment events and send themselves.
+The right customer or team member gets the right message the moment an order status changes, in your wording rather than the stock template, without anyone remembering to send it.

 Always current